jdrain/letter_frequency/README.md

 Hopefully it will be of some use in coming up with an encoding scheme for specialized data.

 Issues:
-  + currently, the highest value does not get added to the tree...
+  + Now we need to add functionality that actually encodes and decodes files